 If we only had 100 color choices, choosing a palette might not be a problem.
 But we have access to millions of colors, which makes the possible choices overwhelming.
 Out of this seemingly infinite range of colors, how can you possibly narrow down the list and decide which ones to use?

-For starters, there are at least four things you will want to get from a color scheme.
+For starters, there are at least five things you will want to get from a color scheme.
 Your color palette should:

 - promote a positive experience,

 - avoid causing eye fatigue,

 - project the appropriate mood or psychological effect for learning, and

 - be appropriate for the audience and content.